 For IRT Society Vice President Angela Walker’s account of her spring, 2012 Al-Andalus adventure, please click here.

-For Grand Class Rooms, they contain twin beds: one is around 2.6 feet by 6.2 feet (0.80m x 1.90m) and the other bed is 2.3 feet by 5.9 feet (0.70m x 1.80m).
+Each Grand Class Room (86 square feet; 8 square meters) has two twin lower beds, safe, closet and a private bathroom with shower, sink and toilet.
+One bed is 2.6 feet by 6.2 feet (0.80m x 1.90m); the other bed is 2.3 feet by 5.9 feet (0.70m x 1.80m).

 Deluxe Suites (108 square feet; 10 square meters) have a double bed, minibar, safe, closet, and private bathroom with shower, sink and toilet.
 The double bed is 5 feet by 6.2 feet (1.50m x 1.90m).

 During the day, the beds in each room can be folded into comfortable couches, offering a space for reading or to enjoy the landscape in a private lounge.
 All suites are individually air-conditioned.